proxmox/proxmox-backup/docs/tape-backup.rst

 WORM Tapes
 ----------

-WORM (write once, read many) tapes are special cartridges that cannot be deleted or overwritten, which may be useful for legal or protection purposes.
+WORM (write once, read many) tapes are special cartridges that cannot be deleted or overwritten.
+This may be useful for legal or protection purposes.

-Since they cannot be overwritten or deleted, if you want to use them, you must use a media pool with a retention policy of `keep`, otherwise a backup job potentially fails when trying to erase or overwrite it.
+If you want to use them, you must use a media pool with a retention policy of `keep`.
+Otherwise, a backup job can fail when it tries to erase or overwrite the tape.

-Proxmox Backup Server does not handle WORM tapes differently, so it is recommended to use a different naming scheme, use only seperate media pools and not mix WORM and non-WORM tapes in a media pool together (since it may lead to confusion about which tapes are not overwritable).
+Proxmox Backup Server makes no distinction between normal and WORM tapes.
+To avoid confusion, use a different naming scheme for WORM backups and use dedicated media pools for them.
+Do not mix WORM and non-WORM tapes in the same media pool.

 Example Setups
 --------------